Amending the Lonely Runner Spectrum Conjecture: Large common factors

-\subsection{Large Common Factor between Two Speeds}
+\subsection{Large common factor between two speeds}

-In the previous subsections, specifically Theorem \ref{the1}, we proved that when three of the speeds share a common factor, the conjecture holds.
+In the previous subsections, specifically Theorem \ref{the1}, we proved that when three of the speeds share a common factor, the loneliness values fall within the ``non-discrete'' region of at least $1/4$ predicted by the Loneliness Spectrum Conjecture.
 In this section, we further prove the loneliness value is at least $\frac{1}{4}$ if any two speeds share a common factor $g > 3$.

 \begin{theorem} Let $v_1, v_2, v_3, v_4$ be positive integers with $\gcd(v_1,v_2,v_3,v_4) = 1$.
 Then if any two of the speeds share a common factor $g > 3$, we have

 \end{theorem}